AvgZing/Bedrock-1PS/README.md

 # Bedrock-1PS
-One Player Sleep addon for Minecraft: Bedrock Edition
+One Player Sleep addon for Minecraft: Bedrock Edition with Death Counter